+FF Building, ground floor Email: arms@un.org

-Email: arms@un.org Tel.: 212-963-1747
+Tel.: 212-963-1747

 Delegates are invited to make use of the archives of the United Nations in the public research facility.
-To make an appointment with an archivist or to reserve a seat to conduct research, contact the Archives and Records Management Section by emailing arms@un.org.
+For additional information, contact the Archives and Records Management Section by emailing arms@un.org.